Basketball at the 1936 Summer Olympics: Final

-The final was played in driving rain, turning the court into a quagmire such that it was impossible to dribble, while the conditions kept scoring to a minimum: highest scorer in the game was Joe Fortenberry of the United States, with seven points.
-In addition, almost all of the nearly 1,000 in attendance had to stand in the rain throughout the final as there were virtually no seats for spectators.
+The final was played in driving rain, turning the court into a quagmire such that it was impossible to dribble, while the conditions kept scoring to a minimum: highest scorer in the game was Joe Fortenberry of the United States, with eight points.
+In addition, almost all of the nearly 1,000 in attendance had to stand in the rain throughout the final, as there were virtually no seats for spectators.

 Awards

 Participating nations

 For the team rosters see: Basketball at the 1936 Summer Olympics – Men's team squads.

 Each country was allowed to enter one team of 14 players and they all were eligible for participation; however, only seven were allowed to dress for competition at any one game.

 A total of 199(*) basketball players from 21 nations competed at the Berlin Games:

 Hungary and Spain withdrew before playing a match.

 (*) NOTE: There are only players counted, which participated in one game at least.

 Not all reserve players are known.